Galib2017/My-First-website/README.md

 # My-First-website
-My portfolio help me out on this jurnie. <= start by fixing that spelling mistake.
+My first website help me out on this journey.